interledger/interledger.github.io/_content/setup-wallets-programmatically.md

 ### 5. Receive test XRP

-Set up a Xpring Testnet account and a rafiki.money account so you have two destination pointers to work with.
+Set up an ILP testnet account and a rafiki.money account so you have two destination pointers to work with.
 Experiment with sending and receiving test XRP in both directions.
 Check your balance to make sure that the money has arrived in your account.

 ### Combine GUI and programmatic interaction